-The Organization follows the accounting standard on accounting for uncertainty in income taxes, which addresses the determination of whether tax benefits claimed or expected to be claimed on a tax return should be recorded in the financial statements.
+The Organization follows the accounting standard on accounting for uncertainty in income taxes, which addresses the determination of whether tax benefits claimed or expected to be claimed on a tax return should be recorded in the consoldiated financial statements.
 Under this guidance, the Organization may recognize the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by taxing authorities based on the technical merits of the position.
 The tax benefits recognized in the financial statements from such a position are measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
 The guidance on accounting for uncertainty in income taxes also addresses de-recognition, classification, interest and penalties on income taxes and accounting in interim periods.
 Interest and penalties associated with unrecognized tax benefits are classified as additional income taxes in the consolidated statements of activities.

 The Organization files income tax returns in the U.S. federal jurisdiction.
-As of June 30, 2017, there were no material unrecognized/derecognized tax benefits or tax penalties or interest.
-Generally, the Organization is no longer subject to U.S. federal income tax examinations by tax authorities for years before 2014.
+As of June 30, 2018, there were no material unrecognized/derecognized tax benefits or tax penalties or interest.

-Use of estimates: The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
+Use of estimates: The preparation of consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.